qwaneu/qwaneu.github.io/_drafts/systems-thinking-for-team-growth.md

 during the feedback session, so that we can tell our story and our considerations.
 This includes the disclaimer that this is our interpretation of what we saw and heard.

+## Experiments, not solutions

+We provide our recommendations a bit high level.
+We recommend teams to try out techniques, run small experiments.
+Our recommendations are in line with the DoEs we constructed, so in line with how we see the system.

+## References

+- Agile Fluency e-book
+- Gerald Weinberg, Quality Software Management I
+- Dave Snowden e.a., Cynefin - Weaving Sense-making into the Fabric of our World Book (2020)
+- Donella H. Meadows, Thinking in Systems
+- Promise is Debt